Skip to content

 The German-Brazilian Chamber of Commerce and Industry (AHK) is an institution that develops a set of activities with the objective of attracting investments to the geographic region under its influence, expanding bilateral trade, encouraging cooperation between the Mercosur countries and the European Union, and strengthening the business of its members.

-Energy Research Office (EPE)
+Energy Research Office

 The Energy Research Office (EPE) aims at supporting the Brazilian Ministry of Mines and Energy (MME) energy policies with studies and research on energy planning covering electricity, oil, natural gas and its derivatives and biofuels.
 Their studies cover the areas of engineering, economics, modeling, policy and environment and where they overlap.